 Out of the fiction books you brought to Bethany House, which one was the hardest “sell” to the company?

 Arena by Karen Hancock.
 Fantasy was a no-no in the Christian market (and it still struggles to find a foothold).
 I had been looking for the right project to bring to the committee.
-I search for seven years!
+I searched for seven years!
 Karen’s book was astounding and a blend of allegory and science fiction in a sort of fantasy setting.
-I decided to call it science fiction allegory and tried not use the “F” word…. fantasy.
+I decided to call it science fiction allegory and tried not to use the “F” word…. fantasy.
 Because I had waited for the right time and for the right manuscript the publishing committee gave her a green light.
-Karen has since won four consecutive Christy Awards (including one for Arena) for the best fantasy novel of the year.
+Karen won four consecutive Christy Awards (including one for Arena) for the best fantasy novel of the year.
+She was eventually inducted into the Christy Award Hall-of-Fame.

 Do you see the CBA market in general opening up to science fiction or fantasy?

 It is a huge “wait and see” game.
 Until something really breaks out the publishers will be cautious.
-Remember that it is a $40,000 investment on the part of a publisher to put something into print with any sort of meaningful launch.
+Remember that it is a huge dollar investment on the part of a publisher to put something into the market with any sort of meaningful launch.

 I had one non-fiction book that lost the company (Bethany House) at least $30,000.
 It was a disaster.
 So before bemoaning the lack of “foresight” or “vision” from publishers remember that if it were your money you might think twice before throwing it into a risky venture.

 This particular genre still struggles in the CBA market.
 There are only a few publishers who are interested and they have their authors already in place.
-It takes the right editor who knows the genre’s idiosyncracies and can spot the best writing.
-Unfortunately the genre is an acquired taste.
+It takes the right editor who knows the genre’s idiosyncrasies and can spot the best writing.
+Unfortunately, the genre is an acquired taste.
 It is so much more than being a fan of science fiction or superhero movies.

 Out of the books you bought for Bethany House, was there one in particular which you figured deserved a lot more attention from the market than it got?

 In fiction: Firebird by Kathy Tyers.
 She is a marvelous writer (with more than one NYT bestselling “Star Wars” novel under her belt) but the ultimate reception was modest in sales.
 That is the problem.
-There are not enough fans of Christian science fiction/fantasy to generate sales numbers of enough significance to make the publishers salivate over the next book in the category.
+Fans of Christian science fiction/fantasy would buy these books if they knew they existed.
+For the major publisher, they need a significant audience to generate sales numbers of enough significance to make them salivate over the next book in the category.
+This is why I have continued to publish her books under Enclave Publishing.
+I believe they are still strong books that only need an audience.

 What was your most satisfying moment at Bethany House?
 (Like, a book which really took off, or won an award, or just knowing that you had printed something really excellent, even if the market didn’t pay it the attention it deserved.)